Devdas (2002 Hindi film)

-Devdas premiered at the 2002 Cannes Film Festival on 23 May 2002 and was released worldwide on 12 July that year.
+Devdas is featured in Out of Competition section at the 2002 Cannes Film Festival on 23 May 2002 and was released worldwide on 12 July that year.
 It was the most expensive Indian film ever made at the time, with a budget of ₹500 million.
-The film got mixed reviews when it premiered at Cannes, but was better received when it was theatrically released.
+The film received mixed reviews when it premiered at Cannes, but was better received when it was theatrically released.
 The film was a major commercial success and emerged as the highest-grossing Indian film of the year, earning approximately ₹1.68 billion ($35 million) worldwide.
 It won several accolades, including 5 awards at the 50th National Film Awards, including Best Popular Film Providing Wholesome Entertainment and Best Female Playback Singer (Shreya Ghoshal for "Bairi Piya").
 At the 48th Filmfare Awards, it won a record-setting 11 awards, including Best Film, Best Director (Bhansali), Best Actor (Khan), Best Actress (Rai) and Best Supporting Actress (Dixit).
 It was also nominated for the BAFTA Award for Best Film Not in the English Language.